-- ✓ # of households in the target area (geographic area of benefit) - ✓ # of households interviewed (vacant housing is not counted as households) - ✓ # of persons living in the households interviewed (minority vs. non-minority) - ✓ # of low and moderate income households interviewed - ✓ # of persons living in the low and moderate income households interviewed

-- ✓ Description of how the sample (if any) was selected and how the total number of households in the target area was determined.
+- ✓ # of households in the target area (geographic area of benefit) - ✓ # of households interviewed (vacant housing is not counted as households) - ✓ # of persons living in the households interviewed (minority vs. non-minority) - ✓ # of low and moderate income households interviewed - ✓ # of persons living in the low and moderate income households interviewed - # of persons living in the households in which the income was above the lowand moderate-income levels - ✓ Description of how the sample (if any) was selected and how the total number of households in the target area was determined.
 To be a valid sample survey the sample must be a "random sample" chosen using an acceptable methodology.
-Please use DCA's Acceptable Survey Methodology publication (see Appendix C) for guidance in this area. - ✓ Description of how the survey was completed, including who did the interviews, when they were completed (time and day) and other details. - ✓ A copy of the actual survey form used must be provided.
+Please use DCA's Acceptable Survey Methodology publication (see Appendix C) for guidance in this area. - ✓ Description of how the survey was completed, including who did the interviews, when they were completed (time and day) and other details. - ✓ The actual survey form used must be provided.

-Include a copy of the table of results from the survey.
-The table should include the summary of the survey by street (see sample in Appendix E), whether vacant or occupied, if occupied, the number of people in the household, the low- to moderateincome status of the household, and the racial and ethnic status of the household.
+Include the table of results from the survey.
+The table should include the summary of the survey by street (see sample in Appendix E), whether vacant or occupied, if occupied, the number of people in the household, the low- to moderate-income status of the household, and the racial and ethnic status of the household.
 The table should summarize each category so that totals are easily reviewed by DCA.